Amazon SEO Strategy: 7 Essential Steps for Success

 Step 5: Gather and Maintain Positive Reviews

 Reviews have a profound impact on rankings, buyer trust, and conversions.
-Consequently, products with a strong number of positive reviews typically perform better in search results.
+Products with many positive reviews usually perform better in search results.

 To encourage reviews: